The Beginning (Red Dwarf): Cultural references

 The psychological experiment performed on young Rimmer at the beginning of the episode, in which an unsuspecting student gives erroneous answers to simple questions in order to conform to the behaviour of his peers, is based on the Asch conformity experiments conducted by Solomon Asch in the 1950s.

 The episode takes several inspirations from the second Star Wars film, The Empire Strikes Back.
 The Red Dwarf crew are pursued into an asteroid field and hide inside an asteroid in a similar manner to the crew of the Millennium Falcon in Empire, with several shots in the episode referencing those in the original film.
 Later in the episode, Rimmer gets a message informing him that his father isn't his biological father, which is a send off of the revelation that Darth Vader is Luke Skywalker's father.

 Critical reception

 Reviews for the sixth episode were positive.
-SFX magazine gave it 4.5 stars out of 5 stating that "Red Dwarf X ends on a high note with probably the best episode of the series" and said that "we sorely hope there is more Red Dwarf".
-Starburst magazine gave it 8 stars out of 10, and said that the episode "saw the show go out on an appropriate high."
-Similarly Radio Times called the episode "chock-full of zingers" and said that with "ratings for this tenth series consistently topping one million, let’s hope we get some further adventures soon."
+SFX gave it 4.5 stars out of five stating that "Red Dwarf X ends on a high note with probably the best episode of the series" and said that "we sorely hope there is more Red Dwarf".
+Starburst gave it eight stars out of ten, and said that the episode "saw the show go out on an appropriate high."
+Similarly Radio Times called the episode "chock-full of zingers" and said that with "ratings for this tenth series consistently topping one million, let's hope we get some further adventures soon."